trainart/linux3/3-0-0-Network-configuration.md

 > For security reasons on production Linux systems IP forwarding is to be enabled only it is actually required.
 > Keeping it disabled (0) is the default and more secure for most Linux use cases.
-> We do this here on Teacher's Linux system only for this training purposes !
+> We do this here on trainer's Linux system only for this training purposes !

 ## STUDENT's Config

-Teacher will tell each student the number in the list.
+Trainer will tell each student the number in the list.
 Use that number for you below instead of `x`.